 What is a pharmacy benefit manager (PBM)?

-Key roles and responsibilities of PBMs.
+Key roles and responsibilities of PBM solutions.

-PBMs manage negotiations, clinical programs, and administrative processes that influence medication availability, costs, and access.
+PBMs manage negotiations, clinical programs and administrative processes that influence medication availability, costs and access.

 Formulary management.

 A drug formulary is a list of covered medications organized into cost tiers that determine what a member pays.
-PBMs design and maintain formularies by evaluating clinical efficacy, safety, and cost-effectiveness.
+PBMs design and maintain formularies by evaluating clinical efficacy, safety and cost-effectiveness.
 However, formulary decisions can be influenced by manufacturer rebates rather than pure clinical value.

 Drug price negotiation.